qbap/a7-ios7-downgrader/README.md

 This is only to comply with [r/jailbreak](https://www.reddit.com/r/jailbreak/) and [r/LegacyJailbreak](https://www.reddit.com/r/LegacyJailbreak/) rules and guidelines

-The script will downgrade your ios version and jailbreak the downgraded os very easily
+The script will downgrade your iOS version and jailbreak the downgraded OS very easily

-But in order to get to the home screen you must first delete `/Applications/Setup.app` on iOS to which we will not be providing any support for at this time.
+But in order to get to the Home Screen, you must first delete `/Applications/Setup.app`, which we will not be providing any support for.

 ## Troubleshooting